GateNet-IO/docs.gatenet.io/docs/staking-user-guide/introduction.md

 # Introduction

-The GATE Token Staking Platform is a non-custodial Staking Platform, built to operate on the Ethereum blockchain and provide Staking and Awards functionality to holders of GATENet&#39;s ERC-20 GATE token.
-The Platform allows GATE token holders to participate in Staking and earn Awards on locked tokens, without the need for GATENet to hold a user&#39;s GATE tokens.
+The GATE Token Staking Platform is a non-custodial Staking Platform, built by GATENet to operate on the Ethereum blockchain and provide Staking and Awards functionality to holders of GATENet&#39;s ERC-20 GATE token.
+The Staking Platform allows GATE token holders to participate in Staking and earn Awards on staked tokens, without the need for GATENet to hold a user&#39;s GATE tokens.

-The smart contract that is used for staking, by design, has a minimum lock-in period, whereby tokens that are staked can&#39;t be withdrawn until that minimum period has expired.
+The smart contract that is used for staking, by design, has a minimum lock-in period (30 days), whereby tokens that are staked can&#39;t be withdrawn until that minimum period has expired.
 This is a function of the smart contract which cannot be bypassed.

 The source code used for the Staking Platform and smart contracts is publicly available on GATENet&#39;s GitHub account: